 SYSTEMS OF CONTROL

 Control does not have to involve force.
-Control can be emotional, using fears of leaving the group (failing spiritually, failing the Plan, God) and fears of the world, which is seen as a dark, dangerous place.
-Control can be informational when the leaders do not disclose information related to the group’s key beliefs, and mental when the leaders instill us vs. them mentality, encourage the followers to change their identity to match the group’s, etc. These control mechanisms are then internalized by the followers, who use self-control to match the leader’s expectations and demonstrate perfect obedience and loyalty.
+Control can be emotional, using fears of leaving the group (failing spiritually, failing the Divine Plan, or even God) and fears of the world, which is seen as a dark, dangerous place.
+Control can be informational when the leaders do not disclose information related to the group’s past, or their key beliefs, and mental when the leaders instill us vs. them mentality, encourage the followers to change their identity to match the group’s, etc. These control mechanisms are then internalized by the followers, who use self-control to match the leader’s expectations and demonstrate perfect obedience and loyalty.
 Not complying would result in losing the leader’s privileges, connection, or even the entire group.

 Successful groups create systems and rules that help them organize themselves, build a sense of group identity, and distinguish themselves from other groups.
 In healthy groups, these systems of control tend to be flexible, and they often provide a stable and reliable structure for group members.